 Meandering through the Ovens Valley, the 100-kilometre sealed off-road trail is a spine from which a web of interconnected trails take you from the flatlands around Wangaratta to the famous alpine town of Bright, or Beechworth, Milawa, Rutherglen, Wahgunyah and Wandiligong.

-No matter your age or riding ability, the Murray to Mountains Rail Trail offers sections to suit cycling adventurers or casual cyclists
+No matter your age or riding ability, the Murray to Mountains Rail Trail offers sections to suit cycling adventurers or casual cyclists and families of all ages and abilities.

 Along the old railway line